 Airway First is a universal stance of our profession.
 How do we approach this at Wake?
 We make the Difficult Airway fun, something to be sought out because you will enjoy being able to intubate the hardest possible airways awake, quickly and smoothly.
 All of our graduates can perform awake intubations, room to tube, in less than 10 minutes.

 The Difficult Airway Algorithm places the awake versus asleep decision at the very beginning.
 We align our training approach to make each branch of the algorithm comfortable.
-All of last year's graduates exceeded 200 ancillary airways, 50 fiberoptic intubations, 25 awake intubations, 20 lightwand intubations, and dozens of videoscopes, glidescopes, LMAs, and intubating LMAs.
-Practice makes perfect and you will have several rotations here that use ancillary tools exclusively.
+All of last year's graduates exceeded 200 ancillary airways, 50 fiberoptic intubations, 25 awake intubations, 20 lightwand intubations, and use of dozens of various types of video laryngoscopy devices/techniques, LMAs and intubating LMAs.
+Practice makes perfect, and you will have several rotations here that use ancillary tools exclusively.

-What are the Primary Subs?
+What are the primary subspecialties?
 We think they are Peds, OB and Regional because you will rarely work a call shift in your career without tapping into at least one of these subspecialties.
-Extreme mastery of these is mandatory.
+Extreme mastery of these is mandatory for the well-rounded anesthesiologist.
 We maintain a pediatric bias throughout our four-year continuum and provide our heaviest clinical experience in OB and Regional.
-All of our residents do hundreds of labor epidurals and peripheral nerve blocks.
+Our residents do hundreds of labor epidurals and peripheral nerve blocks.

 Perioperative rotations here include the PACU, the Preoperative Assessment Clinic, Chronic Pain Management, and work in several different ICUs.
-Consultants in our field will need to remain adept at all aspects of perioperative medicine, with an even greater emphasis anticipated for the future.
+Consultants in our field will need to remain adept at all aspects of perioperative medicine, with a growing emphasis on perioperative medicine anticipated for the future.
 Roughly half of the oral board is guaranteed discussion in this realm.
-We have two Mock Orals each year and a well-developed Simulation Lab.

 This construct is meant to build a consultant that can work in any system or situation, and to function in solo practice if necessary.
-This is not a common scenario, but with an unapologetic nod towards military training methods, one never knows what the future holds.
-Skills training needs to be specifically developed in a stepwise fashion: mannequin work, elective opportunities, cadaveric instruction, and most of all…heavy repetition.
+This is not a common scenario, but one never knows what the future holds.
+Skills training needs to be specifically developed in a stepwise fashion: mannequin work, elective opportunities, cadaveric instruction, and most of all … heavy repetition.
 This has always been the tried and true method for procedural mastery.
+We leverage a well-developed high fidelity "Mock OR" Simulation Lab and conduct two Mock Oral Board sessions yearly to assist residents on their path towards comfort and adaptability to any clinical scenario.